Apollo9999/Hackathon-4.0/README.md

 # Hackathon-4.0
 We have built a Smart City prototype by leveraging Internet of Things (IoT) and Smart Contracts to come up with a peer-to-peer monitored energy distribution system to solve most of the power grid problems in the state of Rajasthan .
 The main problems with the existing infrastructure are :-

-Billing process requires manual intervention.
-Electricity bill may not be paid on time by the buyer Illegal tapping of power lines
-Unethical selling of units by electricity board
+i)Billing process requires manual intervention. ii)Electricity bill may not be paid on time by the buyer iii)Illegal tapping of power lines iv)Unethical selling of units by electricity board

 We have proposed an IOT and blockchain based solution :